LCLPYT/MMOQuark/README.md

 This mod does not aim to be an exact port of the original Quark mod.
 It only provides a big portion of Quark's blocks, items and entities.
 The goal of this mod is that worlds, created in MinecraftForge with the Quark mod, can be ported to Fabric with ease.
-A script / mod with instructions, for the conversion process will be linked here, when it is finished.
+By design, worlds created in Forge with the original mod, can be loaded in Fabric with this mod.
+For more information about world compatibility, see below.

 Originally, this mod was started to provide Fabric content to LCLPServer 5.0.
 Therefore, some blocks have their functionality removed for performance reasons, e.g. pipes, the Ender Watcher.